-96. The likely need for an extension of the project closing date was recognized during the project midterm review.62 During the mission from October 10 to November 1, 2000, discussions were held with CIL and MoC regarding a possible extension, provided the momentum of improved implementation performance was maintained.63 The continuation of this momentum was established during a mission from February 26 to March 9, 2001.
+96. The likely need for an extension of the project closing date was recognized during the project midterm review.
+Buring the mission from October 10 to November 1, 2000, discussions were held with CIL and MoC regarding a possible extension, provided the momentum of improved implementation performance was maintained.
+The continuation of this momentum was established during a mission from February 26 to March 9, 2001.
 Following CIL's request of March 26, 2001 to MoC, a request for extension was submitted by DEA, Ministry of Finance, to the Bank on April 20, 2001.
 On June 29, 2001, Bank Management approved extension of the CSESMP closing date by one year until June 30, 2002.
 The extension will enable CIL to better achieve the project objectives.
 The key activities related to these which will also address the issues raised in the Request for Inspection, include:

-- Implementation of the first phase of the Institutional Strengthening Action Plan to enhance CIL's environmental and social mitigation capabilities beyond the scope and life of the project; - Income restoration activities for project affected persons (PAPs) including implementation of innovative land based income restoration pilot projects; - Continued relocation of PAPs from land acquired for mine expansion, accompanied by fair and adequate compensation for lost assets; - Environmental mitigation including completion of overburden dump reclamation and enhancement of dust suppression to improve air quality standards in and around the mines.
+- Implementation of the first phase of the Institutional Strengthening Action Plan to enhance CIL's environmental and social mitigation capabilities beyond the scope and life of the project; - Income restoration activities for project affected persons (PAPs) including implementation of innovative land based income restoration pilot projects; - Continued relocation of PAPs from land acquired for mine expansion, accompanied by fair and adequate compensation for lost assets; - Environmental mitigation including completion of overburden dump reclamation and enhancement of dust suppression to improve air quality standards in and around the mines. - 97.
+In addition, the extension will provide scope for strengthening the progress already achieved with regard to IPDP implementation, by further supporting community based organizations (the village working groups involved in IPDP implementation and women's self-help groups) to become sustainable and to enhance arrangements to maintain the community assets created under the IPDPs.